backdrop-contrib/bueditor/README.txt

 Inserts Drupal teaser break which is <!--break-->

 Preview:
-Previews selection, or the whole content if there is no selection.
-Lines and paragraphs break automatically as in Drupal preview.
-If you want a pure HTML preview, create a button that calls the preview function with any argument: eDefPreview('full');//no conversion of new lines. preview is based on pure HTML.
+Previews the textarea content.
+By default, lines and paragraphs break automatically.
+Set first argument to true to preview pure html.
+Set second argument to true to preview only the selected text: eDefPreview(true);//no conversion of new lines. preview is based on pure HTML. eDefPreview(false, true);//only the selection is previewed.

 Help:
 Displays the title(hint) for each button in the editor.